Local Lendables

 Back to Top

-This completely depends on the Owner of the Item.
-We have the ability to let the Owner put a reservation in (for example, "we have a family reunion I'm planning in two months -- can I borrow those folding chairs then?").
-This may cause some hiccups (in that schedules and plans can change), but we hope our systems help avoid most problems.
+A "reservation" completely depends on the Owner of the Item.
+The Owner has the ability to put a reservation in (for example, "we have a family reunion I'm planning in two months -- can I borrow those folding chairs then?"), but may not be desirable for any number of reasons.
+Be sure you are clear about communications, since schedules and plans can change, causing hiccups.
+We hope our systems help avoid most problems.

 What do you mean by "a Lendables Community"?